bhisaac/5eFP/5eFP-SRD.md

 - Your unarmed attacks deal 1 point of bludgeoning damage.
 - When	you	use	the	Attack	action	with	an	unarmed strike	or	a	monk	weapon	on	your	turn,	you	can make	one	unarmed	strike	as	a	bonus	action.
 For	example,	if	you	take	the Attack	action	and	attack with	a	quarterstaff,	you can	also	make	an	unarmed	strike	as	a	bonus	action,	assuming	you	haven’t already	taken	a	bonus	action	this	turn.

-Certain	monasteries	use	specialized	forms	of	the monk	weapons.
+Certain	monasteries	use	specialized	forms	of	monk	weapons.
 For	example,	you	might	use	a	club that	is	two	lengths	of	wood	connected	by	a	short chain	(called	a	nunchaku)	or	a	sickle	with	a	shorter, straighter	blade	(called	a	kama).
 Whatever	name	you use	for	a	monk	weapon,	you	can	use	the	game	statistics	provided	for	the	weapon.

 ## Paladin
 ### Class Features
 As	a	paladin,	you	gain	the	following	class	features.

 ### Health
-**MAX Wounds:** 5 + CON
+**MAX Wounds:** 4 + CON

 ### Proficiencies
 **Armor:** All armor, shields